user18130814200115-2/chicago-refer/README.md

 Currently, if you want a news article, you need a `%w` section in your bibliography file to indicate the paper.
 This is because refer defaults to using `ref*spec 2` if an Issuer (`%I`) is set.

+Book reviews can be added with th `%r` and `%e` tags.
+`%r` is the reviewer while `%e` is the reviewed work.
+A reviewer must be set, otherwise whole line will not be printed.

 ## Contributions
 Conntributions and issues are extremely welcome.
 References are often complex and if my system has any holes in it, please feel free to either fix them and make a PR or submit an issue.